bebuhk/how2raspa2/README.md

 - README.me # this file, not relevant for RASPA
 - verification.ipynb # not relevant for RASPA, intended to verify if results are plausible
 - how2raspa2.code-workspace # not relevant for RASPA, intended to convieniently open this folder in VSC (optional)
+- run_auto # not needed for the manual start from scratch procedure, but here to au

 - (maybe dont delete the .git folder ;)
 1. once you have only these files in a folder, you can start the calculation with executing "bash run" from a terminal (in this folder).
 [RASPA has to be installed in the RASPA_DIR defined in the bash script "run"]. make sure that in simulation.input the "CreateNumberOfMolecules  1" line is not commented out to make sure a single XX molecule is created and the "RestartFile yes" is commented out.